arnabsen1729/Compiler-Design-Lab/lab/README.md

 The different phases of compilations can be broadly classified into:

 1. **Analysis Phase** breaks up the source program into constituent pieces and creates an intermediate representation of the source program, also detects errors.
+Lexical Analyzer, Syntax Analyzer and Semantic Analyzer comes under Analysis Phase.
 2. **Synthesis Phase** constructs the desired target program from the intermediate representation and the information in the symbol table.
+Intermediate Code Generator, Code Optimizer and Code Generator come under Synthesis Phase.

 ### Lexical Analyzer